-Normally I’d say my travel style is budget-luxe – I mainly keep to a budget but throw in a few touches of luxury.
-But when it came to planning my honeymoon, I decided that it would only be right to swap those two around for once.
-So this trip was a bit more luxury and a bit less budget than usual for me.
-So we had stunning riads, private transfers and spa treatments.
+Normally I’d say my travel style is affordable luxury – I mainly keep to a budget but throw in a few luxurious touches and special experiences.
+But when it came to planning my honeymoon, I decided it would be only right to swap those two around for once.
+So this trip was a bit more luxury and a bit less budget than usual for me, with stunning riads, private transfers and spa treatments along the way.
 But as the plan is to have a few mini-honeymoons spread through the year rather than one big one, there was always one eye on the budget too.
 So the luxuries were paired with cheap lunches and free days of exploring.
-Here’s how our spending broke down for a six-night, two-destination, budget-luxe mini-honeymoon in Morocco.
+Here’s how our spending broke down for a six-night, two-destination, budget-luxe Moroccan mini-honeymoon.

 Total transport cost: 2220 MAD/£162 (about £13.50 a day each) plus flights, so £337 per person in total.